-The Board is of the opinion that the HDC plays a significant role within the health and disability sector and believes that it should receive adequate funding to ensure timely and effective complaints resolution.
-The impact of complaints processes has implications for whānau and practitioners.
-Constraints that affect resolution need to be resolved as a matter of priority.
+The Council is of the opinion that the HDC plays a significant role within the health and disability sector and believes that it should receive adequate funding to ensure timely and effective complaints resolution.
+Constraints that affect resolution need to be identified and resolved as a matter of priority as the impact of lengthy and drawn-out complaints processes have implications for whānau and practitioners.
 Many of the solutions suggested in the discussion paper will require commitment from government and adequate and sustained funding.